 Through social media, you can also reply to questions and concerns, humanizing your practice and brand even more.
 This is also a great opportunity to show your expertise in your field, giving you more credibility and increasing your chances of people choosing your practice over another.

 Digital dental marketing can open many doors for your practice and create new opportunities for growth.

 If you’re regularly posting original, insightful content, you will quickly become recognized as an expert in your field.
 Not only can this lead to an influx of patients, it can also turn into speaking engagements, which are another great way to spread the word about your practice.

-In dental marketing, there are several emerging trends on the horizon.
+In both dental marketing and dental advertising, there are several emerging trends on the horizon.